elastic/eui/wiki/creating-components-manually.md

+# Creating components manually

-# Creating component SCSS files
+## Create component SCSS files

 1. Create a directory for your component in `src/components`.
 2. In this directory, create `_{component name}.scss`.